 The most important tax for jobholders in Germany is income tax.
 You pay income tax on all your income for one calendar year – in your case, this will probably correspond primarily to your income from your work as an employee.
-If you are employed by a company, you do not even have to trouble yourself with the question of income tax at first, as your employer will automatically deduct the income tax from your gross wage/salary in the form of wage tax (Lohnsteuer) and transfer it to the tax office on your behalf.
+If you are employed by a company, you do not need to address the question of income tax at first, as your employer will automatically deduct the income tax from your gross wage/salary in the form of wage tax (Lohnsteuer) and transfer it to the tax office on your behalf.
 Your employer also transfers the “solidarity surcharge” (Solidaritätszuschlag) and – if you are a member of a religious community which levies it – the “church tax” (Kirchensteuer) as well.
 Your pension, health, nursing and unemployment insurance are also deducted from your wages and paid by your employer.
-You can see how much your employer transfers to your account and how much your net salary amounts to every month from your wage or salary slip.
+You can see how much your employer transfers to your account and how much your net salary amounts to every month from your payslip.

 How much income tax you pay

 In Germany, everyone’s earnings are subject to a basic tax allowance.
 Up to this amount, your taxable income is not subject to tax.
-In 2018, this basic tax allowance is 9,000 euros if you are unmarried and not in a civil partnership.
-For couples who are married or in a civil partnership is 18,000.
+In 2021, this basic tax allowance is 9,744 euros if you are unmarried and not in a civil partnership.
+For couples who are married or in a civil partnership the threshold is 19,488 euros.
 If your taxable income is higher than these amounts, you will pay income tax on it.
-The taxation rates vary from 14 percent to 42 percent.
+The taxation rates vary from 14% to 42%.
 The rule is: the higher your taxable income, the higher the rate of taxation.
-However, the top tax rate of 42 percent is only payable on incomes of more than 250,731 euros a year if you are unmarried and not in a civil partnership.
+However, the top tax rate of 45% is only payable on incomes of more than 275,613 euros a year if you are unmarried and not in a civil partnership.
 For couples who are married or in a civil partnership, the maximum tax rate is applicable for incomes of over 501,462 euros.

 Income tax declaration

 At the end of one calendar year, you can ask the government to check whether you have paid too much income tax.
-To do so, you submit your Income tax declaration to the tax office.
-On the basis of the figures you supply about your actual income and financial charges, the government is able to check whether you are entitled to a refund.
-It usually worthwhile filling in the tax declaration form: according to the data of the Federal Statistical Office, nine out of ten taxpayers receive a refund.
-On average, they receive a refund of around 900 euros.
+To do so, you submit your income tax declaration to the tax office.
+On the basis of the figures you supply regarding your actual income and financial charges, the government is able to check whether you are entitled to a refund.
+It's usually worthwhile filling in the tax declaration form: according to data from the Federal Statistical Office, nine out of ten taxpayers receive a refund.
+On average, they receive a refund of around 1,000 euros.

 How to fill in your income tax declaration

-You can collect the tax declaration forms from your tax office, or download them from the tax office Web site and print them out.
-You also have the possibility of making your tax declaration online, at www.elster.de.
-If you are obliged to file an Income tax declaration, either because you have chosen the combination of tax brackets III and V (3 and 5), or have received indemnities (for example health insurance payments, unemployment benefit or child benefit ) of more than 410 euros, you must hand it in to the tax office by the end of May of the following year.
+You can collect the tax declaration forms from your tax office, or download them from the tax office website and print them out.
+You can also make your tax declaration online, at www.elster.de.
+If you are obliged to file an income tax declaration, either because you have chosen the combination of tax brackets III and V (3 and 5), or have received indemnities (for example health insurance payments, unemployment benefit or child benefit ) of more than 410 euros, you must hand it in to the tax office by the end of May of the following year.
 In the tax declaration, you state how much you earned in the past year and how much income tax, solidarity surcharge and, if applicable, church tax, your employer has paid to the tax office on your behalf.
 Your employer will normally inform you of these figures once the calendar year has ended in a separate statement (a print-out of the electronic income tax certificate).
 You should then enter these figures in your tax declaration.

 Certain expenses may lower the amount of tax you have to pay.
 You should also enter these in your tax declaration.
 They include, for example: